 How often to back up

-Next to-do item is to decide when the ABE should create next backup of a project and if it should use a schedule.
+Next to-do item is to decide when the Backup Tool should create next backup of a project and if it should use a schedule.

 As other steps, choosing the frequency of backups creation depends of several aspects: